-But enjoying the finer things in life such as a fine-leafed lawn, often means a lot of care and attention is required to keep it looking its very best.
+But enjoying the finer things in life, such as a fine-leafed ornamental lawn, often means a lot of care and attention is required to keep it looking its very best.

 Sowing / Overseeding

-All lawns will be subject to seasonal thatch (a build-up of moss and dead grass) that needs to be raked out for your existing grass to thrive.
+All lawns will be subject to seasonal thatch (a build-up of moss and dead grass).
+And this needs to be raked out for your existing grass to thrive!
 Lawns can be scarified using a rake for a small area or electric scarifier for a large area.
-Whilst scarifying will leave some patchiness as dead grass and moss is removed, and it will look worse before it looks better, this process goes a long way to ensuring a pitch perfect lawn.
+Whilst scarifying will leave some patchiness as dead grass and moss is removed, and it will look worse before it looks better, this process goes a long way to ensuring a pitch-perfect lawn.